 Titles in Production or Contracted

-Dr Toby Burrows is the Manager of the eResearch Support Unit in Information Services, and an Honorary Research Fellow in the School of Humanities.
-His main research interests are digital humanities and medieval manuscript studies.
+Dr Burrows was previously the Manager of the eResearch Support Unit in Information Services, and an Honorary Research Fellow in the School of Humanities at the University of Western Australia.
 He has been an invited participant in workshops funded by the European Science Foundation and COST, and has held visiting fellowships at the Vrije Universiteit Amsterdam, Churchill College Cambridge and University College London.
 He has been a Chief Investigator on a range of Australian Research Council projects under its Discovery, Linkage, Linkage Infrastructure and Research Networks schemes.

 Between May 2014 and May 2016, he was a Marie Curie International Incoming Fellow in the Department of Digital Humanities at King’s College London. email@example.com